 Use Hotjar to check your website recordings to see when people drop off.
 This helps you understand your customer behavior and gives you ideas for future experiments.

 Look at your online data to find out which channels have the most significant impact on specific metrics.
 Track the channels you’re going to use and the tool setup.
 Tracking needs to be implemented.

-If you are successful with something, then automate it, scale it.
+If you are successful with something, then automate it, and scale it.
 If it fails, capture the learnings.
 Hypothesize why it may have failed.
 Your successes and failures will help to generate new ideas constantly.

 Here’s some advice on not making too many errors when building your experiment roadmap.
 Remember, some mistakes are inevitable and good!